tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 | **PICT**   | No         | No                          | uncompressed                                                                                     |

-As you can see from the table above, a number of the supported image formats can also be exported by LiveCode.
+As you can see from the table above, a number of the supported image formats can also be exported.

-You can modify images using LiveCode's paint tools, or manipulate the binary data by script or using an external.
+You can modify images using paint tools, or manipulate the binary data by script or using an external.

-You can create images from any of LiveCode's native objects, including buttons, fields and graphics.
+You can create images from any of xTalk native objects, including buttons, fields and graphics.
 These can then been exported in a number of formats.
 You can copy images from the clipboard or export images to the clipboard.

-LiveCode can capture a portion of the screen, or the entire screen.
+The engine can capture a portion of the screen, or the entire screen.

 ### Importing Images